 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-Southern collard greens are a traditional dish comfort food in the American south, and they can be made with bacon, ham hocks, or smoked turkey necks.
-The dish is cooked in a large pot on the stove for hours until the greens are soft and the flavors have married together.
+Southern collard greens are a traditional comfort food in the American South.
+They can be made with bacon, ham hocks, or smoked turkey necks.
+The dish is cooked in a large pot on the stove for hours until the greens are soft and the flavors marry.

-I believe the long cook time makes collards too mushy, but that's how we were taught.
-In my community, we usually overcook our vegetables because of the long cook times to break down the smokey meats.
+The long cooking time makes collards too mushy, but that's how we were taught.
+In my community, we usually overcook our vegetables because of the long cooking times to break down the smokey meats.

 But what if you don't have time to cook your greens for hours?
-How do you cook smoked turkey necks so the meat can fall off the bone in a short time?
-What if you wanted to make them in an instant pot or another pressure cooker?
+How do you cook smoked turkey necks so the meat falls off the bone quickly?
+What if you want to make them in an instant pot or another pressure cooker?

-I'm here to tell you that it is possible to make delicious southern collard greens in an instant pot.
-The instant pot will speed up the cooking process, and the flavor will be smokier than traditional southern collard greens.
+I'm here to tell you that you can make delicious Southern collard greens in an instant pot.
+The instant pot speeds up the cooking process, and the flavor is smokier than traditional Southern collard greens.

 Before you begin cooking this soul food dish, be sure to clean the collards thoroughly.
 To ensure your collards are correctly cleaned, follow these steps.

-- Clean your kitchen sink with hot soapy water.
-Then fill it with cold water, about a ¼ filled per 2 lbs. of fresh collards and kosher salt; 15 minutes before cooking.
-Larger flake salts like kosher and coarse sea salt will help scrub the greens.
+- Clean your kitchen sink with hot, soapy water.
+Then, 15 minutes before cooking, fill it with cold water, about ¼ full per 2 lbs. of fresh collards and kosher salt.
+Larger flake salts, like kosher and coarse sea salt, will help scrub the greens.

-- Swish them around a bit to loosen any dirt or grit that might be attached, and then lift them out of the water; repeat 3 times.
+- Swish them around a bit to loosen any dirt or grit that might be attached, and then lift them out of the water; repeat three times.
 Drain in a colander until dry.

-- If there is still sand or dirt present on the leaves of the collards, repeat step 2 with 2 tablespoons of salt until all particles are removed.
+- If sand or dirt remains on the collard leaves, repeat step 2 with 2 tablespoons of salt until all particles are removed.

 Two ways you can prep your greens